language and literacy skills of Georgia’s children

 The board is comprised of leaders representing the Georgia Department of Early Care and Learning, the Technical College System of Georgia, the Governor’s Office of Student Achievement, the Georgia Public Library Service, Georgia College, the Georgia Board of Education, providers of primary health care and education advocacy organizations across the state.

 Board members were selected based on background and experience in advocating for early childhood care and education across the state.
 A total of $2.4 million was allocated in the AFY 2017 budget to create the Milledgeville Center with an additional $2.7 million proposed for the Fiscal Year 2018 budget.

 2019 Board Meeting Dates: Regular quarterly meetings for the Board of the Sandra Dunagan Deal Center for Early Language and Literacy are scheduled for these dates in 2019: January 16, April 17, July 17, October 16.
 Meetings will be held from 10 am to 12 pm.
 The January meeting will be held in Atlanta.
 The April, July and October meetings will be held at Georgia College in Milledgeville.
 For more information, please contact the Center at 478-445-8500.

-Upcoming Board meeting: The regular Quarterly Board meeting of the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College will be held on January 16th, 2019 from 10 am to 12 pm at Georgia Department of Early Care and Learning, 2 Martin Luther King Jr. Drive, SE, Suite 754, East Tower, Atlanta, GA 30334.
+Upcoming Board meeting: The regular Quarterly Board meeting of the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College will be held on April 17th, 2019 from 10 am to 12 pm at Parks Hall, Room 301, Georgia College, Milledgeville, GA, 31061.
 Call 478-445-8500 for more information.